 Detailing raises vital health policy questions, including its effects on clinical decision-making (safety, quality, and cost) and the physician/patient relationship (privacy and professionalism).
 Yet, private companies claim a First Amendment right to buy and use prescribing data for product marketing.
 The tensions between privacy and commercial speech have deep implications for public health regulation.

 307 JAMA 787-788 (2012)

 Scholarly Commons Citation

 Gostin, Lawrence O., "Marketing Pharmaceuticals: A Constitutional Right to Sell Prescriber-Identified Data?"
 (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 774.
+774.